Guide

 Line 18 is for insulation material or systems, including air-sealing material or systems, that are specifically and primarily designed to reduce heat loss or gain and meet the code criteria the IRS references.

-Important nuance: the IRS instructions tell you not to include onsite preparation, assembly, or original installation costs for building-envelope components in Section A.
+Important nuance: the IRS instructions say not to include onsite preparation, assembly, or original installation costs for building-envelope components in Section A.

 Line 19: exterior doors

 Line 19 asks for the cost of the most expensive qualifying exterior door, then the next two, then all others.
-The instructions also require QMID reporting on the relevant lines for 2025 property.
+For 2025 property, the instructions require QMID reporting on the relevant lines.

 Line 20: windows and skylights

-Line 20 is where you enter the four most expensive qualifying windows or skylights and then the cost of all the rest.
-If you list additional qualifying windows on line 20b, the instructions say to attach a statement listing the QMID and cost of each item included there.
+Line 20 is where you enter the qualifying windows or skylights.
+If you include additional qualifying windows on the follow-on line, the instructions say to attach a statement listing the QMID and cost of each item included there.

 The form says do not enter more than $600 on line 20d.